melizhang/mt-alt-doc/en/snap/platform/overview.md

 	![sirclo](./../../../asset/image/sirclo-5.png)

-6. Enable payment methods via Midtrans by checking / unchecking the desired payment method
+6. Enable payment methods via Midtrans by checking / unchecking the desired payment methods.

 > **Info:**
-> You can enable all registered payment methods at Midtrans by unchecking all payment methods.
+> You can enable all registered payment methods at Midtrans by checking the tickbox all payment methods.

 7. You can choose installment payment method by filling installment period in _Veritrans Installment period for [Bank Name]_.

 > **Info:**
 > For installment:
-> - You need to be approved and negotiate with the Bank regarding to interest rate and installment period
+> - You need to be approved and have an agreement with the Bank regarding interest rate and installment period to use this feature.
-> - Please contact us at [activation@midtrans.com](mailto:activation@midtrans.com) for further inquiry.
+> - Please contact our Sales team at [activation@midtrans.com](mailto:activation@midtrans.com) for further assistance.

 8. Click **Save** or **Update**
 <hr><br><br>